IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-features-animations.md

 mentionedTypes: []
 ---

-# $PlatformShort$ Chart Animations
+# $PlatformShort$ Transition Settings

 Animations allows you to ease-in the series as it loads a new data source.
 The available animation differs depending on the type of series involved.
-For example, the column series animates by rising from the x-axis, a line series animates by drawing from the y-axis.
+For example, the column series animates by rising from the x-axis, a line series animates by drawing from the origin of y-axis.

 <code-view style="height: 500px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"